Reform Party of Canada candidates in the 1993 Canadian federal election: Saskatoon—Clark's Crossing: Frederick Wesolowski

 Wesolowski was born and raised in Saskatoon, Saskatchewan, and holds Bachelor of Arts degree from the University of Saskatchewan and the University of Regina.
 He is a police officer, and has been a member of the Saskatoon Catholic School Board since 1988.

 Wesolowski was first elected to the Catholic School Board in 1988, and has been re-elected in every campaign since them.
 When campaigning for re-election in 1997, he argued that Catholic students would be at risk "both spiritually and academically" if the Catholic school system were to shift away from a denominationally centred curriculum.
 (SSP, 20 October 1997).
 He also called for trustees to address the problem of poverty among students in the system.

 While serving as trustee, Wesolowski has also made several unsuccessful bids for a seat on City Council.
 He targeted the Ward 3 incumbent in 1997 for voting against the police commission budget, and lost by only twenty-five votes.
 (SSP, 20 and 3 December 1997).
 He later campaigned for Ward 1 in 2000, seeking increases in the police budget and arguing that the city would have to hire more officers if it wanted to develop plans for community policing (SSP, 23 October 2000).
 He was again defeated.
 He has also lost bids for Ward 5 in 1994 and 2003 (SSP, 12 September 2000 + 23 October 2003).

 Wesolowski supported affirmative action programs for Saskatoon Catholic teachers in 2001, arguing that past policies had discriminated against women and aboriginals.
 His initiative was defeated (Regina Leader-Post, 5 September 2001).

 He finished a close second against New Democratic Party candidate Chris Axworthy in the 1993 election.
 He later ran for the Reform Party's nomination in Wanuskewin for the 1997 federal election, but lost to Maurice Vellacott (Saskatoon Star-Phoenix, 17 May 1997).

+Souris—Moose Mountain: Doug Heimlick

+Heimlick was defeated by Liberal Bernie Collins by 499 votes.

+Alberta

+Edmonton East: Linda Robertson

+Robertson was defeated by Liberal Judy Bethel by 203 votes, but pushed NDP incumbent Ross Harvey into third place.

+Edmonton North: Ron Mix

+Mix was defeated by Liberal John Loney by 83 votes.